HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 Glass no. 3308 is a souvenir from the Spiš (Hungarian: Szepes, German: Zips) region, showing in the foreground Spišské Podhradie with Spišská Kapitula.
 Depicted in the background top left are the ruins of Spišský hrad (Spiš castle).

-3308 Spišský hrad Spišský hrad (Spiš castle; Hungarian: Szepesi vár, German: Zipser Burg, Polish: zamek Spisky) form one of the largest castle sites (41 426 m2) in Central Europe.
+3308 Spišský hrad Spišský hrad (Spiš castle; Hungarian: Szepesi vár, German: Zipser Burg, Polish: zamek Spisky) form one of the largest castle sites (41,426 m2) in Central Europe.
 The castle is situated above the town of Spišské Podhradie and the village of Žehra, in the Spiš region (Hungarian: Szepes, German: Zips, Polish: Spisz).
-It was listed as a UNESCO World Heritage Site in 1993 (together with the adjacent locations of Spišské Podhradie/Spišská Kapitula and Žehra; extended in 2009 to include historic centre of Levoča).
+It was listed as a UNESCO World Heritage Site in 1993 (together with the adjacent locations of Spišské Podhradie/Spišská Kapitula and Žehra; extended in 2009 to include the historic centre of Levoča).

 The castle was built in the 12th century on the site of an earlier castle.
 It was the political, administrative, economic and cultural centre of Szepes County of the Kingdom of Hungary.
 Before 1464, it was owned by the kings of Hungary, afterwards (until 1528) by the Zápolya family, the Thurzó family (1531–1635), the Csáky family (1638–1945), and (since 1945) by the state of Czechoslovakia then Slovakia.